craigatk/opentelemetry-gradle-plugin/README.md

 ## Changelog

-* 1.2.2
+* 1.3.0
   * Added support for Zipkin exporter.
-Upgrading to Opentelemetry 1.19.0
+Upgrading to OpenTelemetry 1.19.0
 * 1.2.1
   * Fix formatting of user-agent string
 * 1.2.0